jeremy02/flutter_vegetable_app/README.md

 :-------------------------:
 ![](screenshots/app_preview.png)

-The images below shows the home and detail screens of the app.
+The images below shows the splash, home and detail screens of the app.

 Splash Screen            |      Home Screen         |  Detail Screen :-------------------------:|:-------------------------:|:-------------------------: